Orders of magnitude (illuminance)

 As visual perception varies logarithmically, it is helpful to have an appreciation of both illuminance and luminance by orders of magnitude.

 Illuminance

-To help compare different orders of magnitude, the following list describes various source of lux, which is measured in lumens per square metre.
+To help compare different orders of magnitude, the following list describes various source in lux, which is a lumen per square metre.

 Luminance

 This section lists examples of luminances, measured in candelas per square metre and grouped by order of magnitude.